 Natural Gas Detector

-Over the next year, we will be installing Natural Gas Detectors as part of a pilot program to help enhance gas safety in the communities we serve.
+Over the next several years, we will be installing Natural Gas Detectors as part of a program to help enhance gas safety in the communities we serve.

 How the Natural Gas Detector Works